 Governance has two parts

-The first is enforcement.
-Every action the AI system takes passes through a control layer before it lands.
-That layer checks the required disclosures are posted, blocks an evaluation that looks biased, and holds the system to its usage limits, all while keeping a running record of what it allowed.
-It runs continuously, inside the environment where the system operates, and the employer owns it (or a vendor the employer pays to run it).
+The first is enforcement: every action the AI system takes is reviewed by a control layer before it takes effect.
+The control layer confirms AI usage disclosures have been posted, blocks biased evaluations, and enforces the system's usage limits.
+It keeps an audit trail of actions it allows.
+It runs continuously, inside the environment where the system operates, and is run by the employer or a vendor the employer pays.

-The second is the audit.
-This is an independent look at whether the outcomes actually discriminate.
-It happens on a schedule, it measures results across groups, and, this is the part that matters, it has to be carried out by an outside party.
+The second is the audit: an independent examination of whether the system's outcomes discriminate.
+It happens periodically, measures outcomes across groups, and must be carried out by an independent third-party auditor.

-New York City's Local Law 144 makes that separation explicit.
-The bias audit has to come from an independent auditor with no financial stake in the tool.
-In other words, the vendor running your enforcement layer cannot also be the one grading it.
+New York City's Local Law 144 requires that separation: the bias audit must be performed by an independent party with no financial interest in the tool, so the vendor running your enforcement layer cannot also be the one auditing it.

 Control layer